remimimimimi/ghaf-not/README.md

 described in this document.

-## Build
+## runvm

 ```
 $ nix-build -A runvm
 ```

+runvm is the main derivation defined in `default.nix`; everything else is a dependency.

-This will create a `result` symlink to a script.
-The script is just a call to qemu-kvm with the right parameters.
+The `result` is a symlink to a script calling qemu-kvm with the right parameters.
 In particular the kernel, the initrd, and the squashfs image.

-## Run

 ```
 $ ./runvm